Written by an IMI osteopath

 Did you know there’s a proven link between your posture and mental health?
-An unnatural, stooped posture can cause chronic neck and lower back pain, which can lead to increased stress, insomnia, poor focus, social withdrawal and more.
+An unnatural, stooped posture can cause chronic neck and lower back pain, which can lead to increased stress, sleeplessness, poor focus, social withdrawal and more.
 In fact, research indicates that around 30 to 50% of people with chronic pain struggle with depression or anxiety.

 How to correct the curve of your neck and protect your posture

 When I treat a client for neck or lower back pain, I begin with a postural evaluation, an analysis of their focused history, and how it has evolved.
 Depending on their age and severity of symptoms, I might recommend an x-ray to look at the curve in the neck and spine.
 With this information, I can create a personalized postural rehabilitation plan.
 Through hands-on manipulation, I can free up the rotation and movement in the joints to decrease the pain.

 But protecting your posture in the long-term needs more than a ‘one-time pop of adjustment’.
 It’s important to proactively take ownership of your posture, neck and spine health to correct the damage that has been done and protect against further issues arising.
 An appropriate exercise routine and a rehabilitative procedure can help to restore your neck curve back to its original form.

 While the recommendations I give clients depends on their unique needs and challenges, here are some posture-friendly tips to help you begin to change the way you work for optimal body and mind: